dmkael/python-project-52/README.md

 poetry env list

 ```
-and find one which starts with 'hexlet-code-', copy that name and execute:
+and find one which starts with __'hexlet-code-'__, copy that name and execute:
 ```
 poetry env remove <venv_name>
 ```